 While not quite as well known, Indonesia has plenty more must-see liveaboard trips.
 And, with fewer boats making these voyages, these lesser-known options can often be even more epic.
 Check out a few of our favourites below.

 If you’re dreaming of a dive holiday in Komodo, one great alternative to flying into Labuan Bajo is to sail.
-Departing from Bali, these trips last anywhere between seven and 11-nights and allow you to make the most of your time here, exploring remote destinations and enjoying plenty of dives enroute to Komodo National Park.
+Liveaboard trips departing from Bali last anywhere between seven and 11-nights and allow you to make the most of your time here, exploring remote destinations and enjoying plenty of dives enroute to Komodo National Park.

-Normally explored between the Komodo and Raja Ampat seasons, most itineraries exploring Flores and Alor last between seven to ten days, and depart and return to Maumere.
+Normally explored between the Komodo and Raja Ampat seasons, most liveaboard itineraries exploring Flores and Alor last between seven to ten days, departing from and returning to Maumere.
 Guests can explore the eastern part of Flores, followed by the island of Kawula with its world-class macro life and incredible night dives.
 Heading further east, the vessel will arrive at Pantar Island to visit the renowned sites of Alcatraz and Beang Abang, as well as the hot springs on the beach.

 Instead of travelling back to Komodo, a handful of liveaboards spend the Raja Ampat off-season on the opposite side of the Bird’s Head Seascape, in the vast Cenderawasih Bay.
-Typical itineraries depart from Manokwari, on the bay’s northwest tip, and can last anywhere between one and two weeks.
+Typical liveaboard itineraries in Cenderawasih depart from Manokwari, on the bay’s northwest tip, and can last anywhere between one and two weeks.

 As the itinerary meanders south into the bay, possible stops include the islands of Swande, Sewandeh, Slamiapien, Purup, Mioswar, Rouw, and Roon, as well as Boomerang Atoll, Tridacna Atoll, and Tanjung Mangguar.
 Thriving reefs, endemic marine life, and fascinating wrecks can be found throughout Cenderawasih, but the undeniable highlight are the resident whale sharks of Kwatisore.
 After encountering these graceful giants, your trip will disembark in Nabire.

 Halmahera is one of the up-and-coming dive destinations in Indonesia, with a reputation that is growing fast, despite just a handful of divers visiting each year.
-Typical itineraries depart from the island of Ternate, on Halmahera’s west coast, exploring the islands of Hiri, Tidore, Failonga, and Maitara in search of dugongs, dolphins, reef sharks.
+Departing from the island of Ternate, typical liveaboard itineraries from Halmahera explore the islands of Hiri, Tidore, Failonga, and Maitara in search of dugongs, dolphins and reef sharks.
 The vessel will then head south into the Patinti Strait and the Bacan Islands, visiting remote spots such as Selat Proco, Saleh Besar, Jabu, Kusu, Pulau Pokal, Saleh Kecil, and Pulau Nanas.

 Itineraries often stop at Pulau Goweba to dive the deep walls and shallow tunnels, before venturing west towards North Sulawesi, stopping at Pulau Tifore to dive Tangjung Tifore, Barracuda Point, and Barracuda Point 2.
 Once at Lembeh, you’ll have ample time to enjoy this legendary muck diving destination, visiting all the iconic sites including Hairball, Nudi falls, and Coral Garden before disembarking in Bitung.

-Diving destinations don’t come much better than these, and this phenomenal itinerary allows adventurous divers to combine both into the trip of a lifetime.
+Diving destinations don’t come much better than these, and this phenomenal itinerary allows adventurous divers to combine liveaboard diving around Lembeh with adventurous itineraries in the Derawan Archipelago.
 Departing from Bitung, you’ll enjoy the muck diving of Lembeh Strait before heading north to Bangka and even Talisei as the vessel curves around the northern tip of Sulawesi enroute to Bunaken National Marine Park.
 Leaving Bunaken, you’ll embark on the long journey west towards Toli-Toli Bay, following the little-explored northwestern coast of Sulawesi.

 After crossing the Makassar Strait, you’ll arrive at the Derawan Archipelago, known for manta rays, turtles, and sharks.
 You’ll also have the opportunity to swim amongst clouds of stingless jellyfish and dive beneath towering tornadoes of barracuda before eventually disembarking in Tarakan in Kalimantan on the island of Borneo.